mariobgallardo-de/bees_breweries_case/README.md

 ---

+## 🔐 Security & Identity

+Authentication and secret management follow secure practices:

+- A **Microsoft Entra ID Service Principal** is used for OAuth-based access (IDs not disclosed).
+- All secrets (tokens, credentials, endpoints) are stored in **Azure Key Vault** and referenced via Databricks secret scopes.
+- No secrets are stored in notebooks, ADF pipelines, or the public repository.

+---

 ## ⚠️ Environment Constraints (Trial Subscription)

 This solution was implemented using an **Azure Trial Subscription**, which introduces specific platform limitations.